Indefinite Stochastic Linear-Quadratic Optimal Control Problems with Random Coefficients: Closed-Loop Representation of Open-Loop Optimal Controls: Riccati Equation and Closed-Loop Representation

 which is exactly the FBSDE associated with Problem (SLQ)$^\t$.
-Since $u_i^\t$ is an optimal control of Problem (SLQ)$^\t$ with respect to $(0,e_i)$, we obtain \rf{XYZ_itau=0} by using \autoref{thm:SLQ-open-kehua} again. \end{enumerate} By fact (1), for Problem $\cl{\hb{(SLQ)$^\t$}}$ there exists a bounded, left-continuous process $\bar P=\{\bar P(s);0\les s\les\t\}$ such that
+Since $u_i^\t$ is an optimal control of Problem (SLQ)$^\t$ at $(0,e_i)$, we obtain \rf{XYZ_itau=0} by using \autoref{thm:SLQ-open-kehua} again. \end{enumerate} By fact (1), for Problem $\cl{\hb{(SLQ)$^\t$}}$ there exists a bounded, left-continuous process $\bar P=\{\bar P(s);0\les s\les\t\}$ such that